cmkobel/CompareM2/readme-installation.md

 ```

+#### 2) Alias

-#### 2) Finally, define the alias that will be used to launch asscom2 from any directory on your machine.
+Finally, define the alias that will be used to launch asscom2 from any directory on your machine.

 ```bash
 echo "alias asscom2='conda run --live-stream --name asscom2_launcher \
     snakemake \